The first obligation to fulfilling our mission is to award Technical Scholarships for high school seniors.

 At UTBEF, we do more than providing a $2000 scholarship to help with the cost of a technical degree.
-We also guide our scholarship recipients and their families through the transition from high school to college by providing mentoring, information, and resources to assist them in their journey.
+We guide our scholarship recipients and their families through the transition from high school to college by providing mentoring, information, and resources to assist them in their journey.
 We also help by raising awareness through public outreach and media.

 Application for the UTBEF Scholarship is through the common application at local high schools.
 This application is reviewed by the Hillsborough Education Foundation (HEF) and Pinellas County Education Foundation (PEF) and our organization are provided with a list of qualified candidates.
 The Scholarship Committee reviews the applications selected based on our criteria and selects one recipient per school.
-Preference is given to students entering directly into a career preparation course of study which produces certification or a degree.
+Preference is given to students entering directly into a career preparation course of study which produces a certification or a degree.

 To be eligible for consideration, students must meet the following requirements:

 - A senior at Alonso, Countryside, East Lake, Leto, or Sickles High School.